sam-eah/nuxtspa-firebase/README.md

   }
 }
 ```
-This way, it will build automatically everytime you want to deploy
+This way, it will build automatically everytime we want to deploy!

 ## 2. Deploy !
-If everything went right, you now simply need to run `firebase deploy` !
 ```console
 $ firebase deploy
 ```
+That's it!

 # Conclusion
 That was fast, right ?
 However this doesn't use Nuxt and Firebase full potentials: nuxt ssr (universal mode) with firebase functions.